canonical/httprequest-lego-provider/charm/docs/tutorial/getting-started.md

 juju deploy httprequest-lego-provider --channel=latest/edge
 ```

-To see the pod created by the charm, run `kubectl get pods` on the namespace for the Juju model you've deployed the charm to.
+To see the pod created by the charm, run `kubectl get pods -n httprequest-lego-provider-tutorial`.
 The output is similar to the following:

 ```bash
 NAME                             READY   STATUS    RESTARTS   AGE